MicrosoftDocs/powerbi-docs/powerbi-docs/troubleshoot/known-issues/known-issue-166-dax-query-fails-parameter-case-sensitivity.md

 ---
-title: DAX query fails due to parameter case sensitivity - known issue
+title: Known issue - DAX query fails due to parameter case sensitivity
 description: Your Power BI Report Builder report's dataset may fail if it uses DAX to connect to Analysis Services and a query parameter does not use the same case sensitivity as the report parameter
 author: mihart
 ms.author: mihart